lopeze25/lopeze25/README.md

 ### Hi there 👋

 My name is Ezekiel Lopez.
-This is a personal github of that showcases some of my interests, with a focus on embedded systems, statistical machine learning, and algorithm design.
+This is a personal github of that showcases some of my interests, with a focus on embedded systems, systems programming, statistical machine learning, and algorithm design.

 I'm currently working on various snippets of code and complied projects for my portfolio back tester and some FPGA and quantum mechanics projects.